-Video footage is held securely in the cloud and can only be accessed by the Executive Vice President and the IT Manager.
-Any request to review video footage must be approved by the Executive Vice President or the President.
+Video footage is held securely in the cloud and can only be accessed by the General Manager of Operations and the IT Manager.
+Any request to review video footage must be approved by the General Manager of Operations or the President.